Israeli National Maritime Museum displays over 5000 years of history and maritime archeology in the Mediterranean basin.

 That was the end of the upper floor.
-Thus, our next stop was at the ground level.
+Thus, our next stop was at ground level.

 On the ground floor, we saw several models of ships, including Le Protecteur.
 This French warship was made in 1760, and it was 74 meters long, 14 meters wide, and 64 meters high.
 And since it was a warship, it had 74 guns.

-Le Protecteur is a typical warship which served till 1789.
+Le Protecteur is a typical warship that served till 1789.
 And during the American War of Independence, it participated in the Battle of Granada (1779).